particle-iot/device-os-protobuf/README.md

 Edit the protocol buffer definitions in [`proto`](proto).

-Generate the JavaScript files with `npm run build` and `npm run build:json`
+Generate the JavaScript, JSON files, and documentation with `npm run build`

 Ensure `npm run test:ci` is passing

-Update the documentation before PR reviews with `npm run build:docs`

 ## Release

 Tag a new version with `npm version` push `git push --follow-tags`.
 CircleCI will publish the package to npm.